- Written by Dr.Mehmet Demircioglu

 Low density at month four becomes more concerning when the weak area matches an obvious planning problem.
 For example, if the graft placement looked sparse from the beginning, the final density may also be limited.

-This is why I sometimes ask patients to show early photos.
-If we can judge a hair transplant from day one photos carefully, we may understand whether the problem is delayed growth or whether the original implantation pattern was too light.
+Early photos can be very useful.
+If we can judge a hair transplant from day one photos carefully, we may understand whether the weak point is delayed growth or whether the original implantation pattern was too light.

-I also become more cautious if the patient had severe infection, black scabbing, major trauma, aggressive picking, or prolonged inflammation in the recipient area.
+Severe infection, black scabbing, major trauma, aggressive picking, or prolonged inflammation in the recipient area also changes the conversation.
 These are not small details.
 They can affect healing and possibly growth.

 Another concern is a mismatch between the promised result and the actual surgical plan.
-If a clinic promised very high density but spread a limited number of grafts across a large area, the patient may be expecting something the surgery never had the ability to produce.
+If a clinic promised very high density but spread a limited number of grafts across a large area, you may be expecting something the surgery never had the ability to produce.

 A good hair transplant result is not judged only by early coverage.
-It is judged by natural design, donor preservation, appropriate density, survival, hair direction, and how well the plan fits the patient’s future hair loss.
+It is judged by natural design, donor preservation, appropriate density, survival, hair direction, and how well the plan fits the future hair loss pattern.

 Patience is important, but patience should not be used to hide poor planning.
-A patient can wait calmly while still collecting proper photos and asking clear questions.
+You can wait for biology while still collecting proper photos and asking clear questions.

-I would also be cautious if the clinic refuses to discuss the concern at all.
-A serious clinic should not promise that every problem will solve itself without looking at the case.
-A calm review is part of responsible care.
+A clinic that refuses to discuss the concern at all is another warning sign.
+An ethical clinic should not promise that every problem will solve itself without looking at the case.
+A proper review is part of responsible medical practice.

 Sometimes the issue is not graft survival but design.
 A hairline can grow and still look weak if the grafts were placed too far apart, if the transition zone is poor, or if the front was lowered too aggressively for the available donor supply.